UPDATE 9/25/13 @ 5 p.m.

 The HHA is now waiting for the U.S. Department of Housing and Urban Development to approve the demolition.

-The project would cost 24 million dollars total.
+The project would cost $24 million total.
 They'll be paying for it mostly through low income tax credits.

 + Ashland, KY